Controlling Difficult Witnesses on Cross-Examination

 Michael & his law partner, Alexandra, wrote some of the best-selling books on cross-examination techniques, sexual assault defense, trial strategy, and closing arguments.
 All of our books contain closing argument samples and cross-examination questions examples.

-All of these books are used by criminal defense lawyers across the United States.
+Criminal defense lawyers across the United States use these books.
 All feature cross-examination techniques, cross-examination questions, and cross-examination examples for criminal and civil lawyers.

 Expert on Closing Arguments: Subscribe for Closing Argument Samples